Michaeltran2014/Major_Evaluation/README.md

 Step 6: Return to your terminal.
 Enter the command "git clone <paste this SSH key you received in Step 5 here>".
 This should clone the current state of the repository into the folder of your choosing.
 You should now have access to your own copy of the repository for future use.

+##Installing the necessary packages
+---

+This project uses packages that are not pre-installed in the standard python installation.
+Do not worry though!
+One quick instruction is all we need to install the packages.

+Step 1: Make sure you are in the directory containing the project (should be the same directory that you cloned into your system).

+Step 2: Run the instruction <"pip install requirements.txt"> without the <"">.
+This will begin installing the packages that are listed in requirements.txt (which are all the packages that we need to run the project!).
+Once the installation is done, we should have all that we need to run our project.

 # Running the Jupyter Notebook
+---
 Step 1.
-From your computer terminal, change directories until you enter the directory where you stored the copy of the reposistory
+From your computer terminal, change directories until you enter the directory where you stored the copy of the repository.

 Step 2.
 Once inside the correct directory, type in the command <"jupyter notebook Major_Evaluation.ipynb"> without the <" ">.
-This should activate the kernel required to run the project and open a browser window where the jupyter notebook will appear with the project
+This should activate the kernel required to run the project and open a browser window where the jupyter notebook will appear with the project.